thoughtspot/thoughtspot.github.io/_admin/loading/chasm-trap.md

 ## Understand how chasm traps occur

 A fact table, just as it sounds, stores facts about your business.
-If you are selling apples, the sales fact table has facts about these sales.
+If you are selling apples, the sales fact table has facts about these apples.

 | SaleID  | AppleTypeID  | StoreID  |  Units Sold |
 |---|---|---|---|